 SYDNEY & NAGOYA:

 Sydney and Nagoya signed a sister city relationship in 1980, and have since seconded staff trainees and supported reciprocal visits by school rugby union teams, bands and dance ensembles.
 The city has also supported the Student Exchange Agreement between educational authorities and is involved in the sister zoo relationship between Taronga Zoo and Nagoya Higashiyama Zoo.

 Since then, the relationship between the two cities has only continued to grow, with the hosting of cultural exchanges, trade missions and conferences.
-In 2015 the two cities celebrated their thirtieth anniversary.
+In 2020 the two cities celebrate their 35th anniversary.

 Kobe is one of the most cosmopolitan, modern and multicultural cities in Japan with foreign residents from over 110 countries.
-Kobe is famed for its chocolate and beef.
+Kobe is known for its chocolate and beef.